-- · A completed online application (www.wilkes.edu/applyonline) - An official university transcript evaluated by course by World Education Services (WES) or other companies (see below) for all undergraduate and graduate work completed outside of the U.S. - Official results of the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) if the language of instruction for the applicant's undergraduate degree was not English - Statement of financial verification (bank or government statement) indicating that the applicant's sponsor has on account a sum of money sufficient to pay tuition, room, board, and expenses for one academic year - A copy of the picture page of applicant's passport
+- 1. A completed online application (https://gradapply.wilkes.edu/apply/) - 2. official university transcripts of all post-secondary work completed to date (all transcripts should also be accompanied with a translation if in a language other than English) - 3.
+Offical results of English Proficiency - 4.
+Financial verification (bank or government statement) indicating that the applicant's sponsor has on account a sum of money sufficient to pay tuition, room, board, and expenses for one academic year - 5.
+A copy of the picture page of applicant's passport